 Day 4: Pebble camp to forest camp

-With only the occasional passing shower and wind gust it was a cruisey comfy day on the river.
+With only the occasional passing shower and wind gust it was a comfy day on the river.
 It was our last full day of paddling, highlighted by a scenic rocky gorge containing the most fun rapids of the entire trip …and bursts of sunshine!

 Not long after the river widened and we were at the confluence of the Savage and Arthur rivers.
 We probably should have collected more fresh water earlier in the day as it was well and truly brackish by now haha!

 There were campsites aplenty along the river set amongst giant man fern forests.
-With only half a day of paddling to go we got off the river early and enjoyed sunshine by the camp fire.
+With only half a day of paddling to go we got off the river early and enjoyed sunshine around the camp fire.